awyewlim/Webale-Chess-Game/README.md

 **Plus** - can move any number of steps up and down, or left and right.

 **Arrow** - can only move 1 or 2 steps forward each time, but when it reaches the other edge of the board, it turns around and heads back in the opposite direction.

+After blue has moved 2 times, all the blue Triangles will turn into Pluses and vice versa.
+Similarly, after red has moved 2 times, all the red Triangles will turn into Plusses and vice versa.
+Then they will change again after the 4th move, 6th move, etc. This makes Webale chess different from normal chess games, because the pieces will transform like that.